-- Last week, SPY failed at the 61.8% retracement level.
-Given the short-term extreme overbought condition the rally from the lows appears to be complete.� - It is too soon to tell for sure, but our "rental trade" for the "break out," is at risk of being stopped out after raising our stop from \$278 to \$280 last week.� - Short-Term Positioning: Bearish ?
-Market Risk Is High - Last Week: No core position - This Week: Tightened up stop on "rental" trade. - Stop-loss moved up to \$280 - Long-Term Positioning: Bearish
+- Week before last, SPY failed at the 61.8% retracement level.
+This past week, the market rallied to test it a second time.
+Given the short-term extreme overbought condition the rally is very extended so a failure could well occur. - We sold our previous "rental trade" near the last attempt at the resistance level. - If we get a confirmed breakout above resistance, and the 200-dma, old highs come into focus.
+We will add trading positions if that occurs.� - Short-Term Positioning: Bearish ?
+Market Risk Is High - Last Week: No core position - o This Week: No position. - Stop-loss moved up to \$280 for any positions. - Long-Term Positioning: Bearish